weif2001/weif2001.github.io/index.md

 ---
 layout: home
-title: "Home"
+title: "About me"
 ---

-# Wei Fan

-I am a Ph.D. student in Statistics and Data Science at the Wharton School, University of Pennsylvania.
+I am a fourth year Ph.D. student in Statistics and Data Science at the Wharton School, University of Pennsylvania.
+I'm fortunate to be advised by Yuting Wei.

 This is my simple Jekyll homepage on GitHub Pages.